 - “I cannot do it all at once, but I can achieve everything over time.“

-When getting outside the comfort zone, the child gets used to unpredictability and realizes there is life after failure.
+Getting outside the comfort zone, the child gets used to unpredictability and realizes there is life after failure.
 Still, make sure they don’t get overwhelmed by the situation.
+Help them out.

 Cut the problem into pieces.
 Try to solve one piece at a time